mindsmash/mindsmash-angular-hotkeys/README.md

 Hotkey library for AngularJS.

 ### Features:
-- Define hotkeys on an entire route (ngRoute or ui-router), automatically binding and unbinding them as you navigate
+- Define hotkeys on an entire route (ngRoute), automatically binding and unbinding them as you navigate
+- Bind hotkeys for navigating to a specific route (ui-router)
 - Directive hotkey binding

 ### Installation: